 Reload a Backup Folder of Your World

 90% of the time when EIG crashes on loading, it’s because of something you did in between the time it started crashing and the last time it didn’t.
-It could’ve been the lots you added, some roads you loaded or something else.
+It could’ve been the lots, roads and trees you added, a new mod you loaded or something else.
 Whatever the case may be, something has become corrupted in your world.
 So, one way to reverse the crash is to go back to an earlier version of your world.
 But how?

 Whenever you save a world in CAW, it auto-generates several backups.
 These backup folders are located in the /Worlds folder inside of the /UserToolData folder.
 Each of the folders are time stamped so you can see when they were generated.
 Below are the backup folders for my world, Riverside.
 As you can see, one backup was made on March 11, 2018 and two backup folders were made on March 8, 2018.